VidYen/VidYen-WordPress-Plugins/vidyen-mmo-webminer/README.md

 == Update Log ==

+== 0.1.1 ==

+- Update: Added incremental time to help with long term mining

 == 0.1.0 ==

 - Fix: Made the webhook non public and only in the shortcode which cannot be accessed very easily.